University-wide Scholarships and Awards

 The Queen's Women Graduates' Association (QWGA) is interested in promoting education, especially for women, at local, national and international level.

-The awards are made after interview by a sub-committee of the Association, assisted by a representative of the University’s academic staff.
+The awards are made after interview by a sub-committee of the Association, assisted by a representative of the University's Scholarship and Grants Committee.

 Application forms are obtained from the Academic Affairs Office.

-Applicants who are short-listed will be asked to attend for interview and will be asked to provide relevant information about their income and circumstances and at the end of the year award holders will be expected to produce a brief report on their progress and how they used the award.
+Applications who are short-listed will be asked to attend for interview and will be asked to provide relevant information about their income and circumstances, and at the end of the year award holders will be expected to produce a brief report on their progress and how they used the award.

-* Degree holders and previous recipients of the QWGA Award are not eligible to apply.
+Degree holders and previous QWGA Scholarship holders are not eligible to apply.